-There is a significant relationship between age and sexual compliance.
-The participants’ age range is 15-47 years old (M = 24.04, SD = 3.47), and the percentage of participants aged 25 and below who have shown sexual compliance is significantly greater than that of the participants aged 25 and above (X2 = 7.049, p = 0.008), although the strength of the relationship is still considered weak (V = 0.070).
-The percentage of sexual compliance of participants with at least 12 years of education is also significantly lower than that of those with less than 12 years of education (X2 = 8.127, p = 0.004), although the strength of the relationship is still considered weak (V = 0.075).
-This result indicates that older age and higher education can be protective factors for women to not consent to unwanted sex.
-Meanwhile, there is no significant relationship between religion and sexual compliance (X2 = 3.478, p = 0.324).
-The prevalence of sexual compliance within each religion of participants are equal.
+There is a significant correlation between age and sexual compliance.
+The participants’ age range was from 15-47 years old (M = 24.04, SD = 3.47), and the percentage of participants aged 25 and below who have shown sexual compliance was significantly greater than that of the participants aged 25 and above (X2 = 7.049, p = 0.008), although the strength of the relationship is still considered weak (V = 0.070).
+The percentage of sexual compliance for participants with at least 12 years of education is also significantly lower than that of those with less than 12 years of education (X2 = 8.127, p = 0.004), although the strength of the relationship is still considered weak (V = 0.075).
+This result indicates that an older age and higher education can be protective factors for women in choosing not to consent to unwanted sex.
+Meanwhile, there was no significant relationship between religion and sexual compliance (X2 = 3.478, p = 0.324).
+The prevalence of sexual compliance within each religion of participants was equal.
 Demographic characteristics of participants and the prevalence of sexual compliance among them are presented in Table 1.

 Table 1.
 Demographic characteristics of participants who have and have never shown sexual compliance